trinitylake-io/trinitylake/docs/format/location.md

 For example, an original file name `my-table-definition.binpb` will be transformed to `0101/0101/0101/10101100-my-table-definition.binpb`.

+!!!Note

-Note that not all the file names will be optimized in this way.
+    Not all the file names will be optimized in this way.
 A few system-internal files such as the [root node file](./transaction.md#root-node-file-name) will not be stored using this scheme.

+!!!Note

+    File name optimization is a write side feature, and should not be used by readers to reverse-engineer the original file name.